creddyravindra/Online-Results-Portal/README.md

 4. **Database Setup**:
 - Open a web browser and navigate to `http://localhost/phpmyadmin`.
-- Import the database schema by running `functions.php` from the `demo` folder.
+- Import the database schema by running `functions.php` from the `demo` folder i.e `http://localhost/demo/functions.php`.

 5. **Access Portal**:
-- Open a web browser and go to `http://localhost/final_project/demo/ksrm.html`.
+- Open a web browser and go to `http://localhost/demo/ksrm.html`.
 - Click on "Login" to access the login page.

 Usage